[logo] [logo]

 A Farthing was a quarter of a penny.

-An Angel was a gold coin (value unknown at present)
+An Angel was a gold coin bearing the figure of an angel (value unknown at present)

 Weights & Measures